JoelWilloughby/tbd_the_rogue/tbd.md

 - [ ] Find out who sold you out in this gang
 - [ ] Get revenge, on that person, on Glasstaff, possibly on the Redbrands as a whole.
 - [ ] *It is unknown if Glasstaff was in on the gig or what.*

+### Redbrands history
+He left home with most of the essentials you'd expect from one looking to go on a great adventure, but adventure can drain the resources.
+After several months of travel, he found himself low on necessities and a bit down on his luck.
+After arriving in Phandolin and not finding much in the way of his goal, he knew he'd need to find some way to make some coin.

+As he was casing a group of local rich kids, he realized that he himself was being cased.
+There was a cloaked figure following him as he walked.
+Wanting to figure out what this was all about, he looked to reverse this casing and ended up following his follower, surprising them with a well placed "Hello, why are you following me?"

+The figure identified themself as a human named Hans and explained that he was following Dodge because Dodge had caught the attention of the Redbrands with his --- well, theiving.
+It's not cool for an organized Thieve's guild like the Redbrands to have un-incorporated criminals running around.
+Hans explained that his superiors asked him to look into this relative newcomer to the town for possible recruitment or... adjustment.
+It was about then that another, much larger figure made himself visible.
+Hans introduced this hulking half-orc as Tom, clearly this was the adjuster that Hans alluded to.

+Seeing the writing on the wall, and in need of work anyway, Dodge went along with Hans and Tom to meet with some members of the Redbrands.

+Long story short, Dodge had to perform a few favors for the Redbrands to show his loyalty and skills.
+After a bit of that, he eventually found himself part of the group.
+He often worked closely with Tom and Hans and was by far closest with them.

+Hans is a charismatic type (bard) who is quick with the tongue and prone to burst out into song in public places.
+When it came to business time, though, he is incredibly resourceful and though not as stealthy as Dodge, still could slip in and out of a crowd quite easily.
+He and Dodge were the mouthpieces of the group, depending on the audience they were keeping.

+Tom is a half-orc beefy boy (probably a fighter or barb?).
+Definitely the muscle of the group.
+He's also silent most of the time and can be sneakily sneaky; often people don't pay much attention to him despite his size since he doesn't tend to bring much attention to himself.
+He prefers to let Hans do the talking, though he does have a knack for being there for Hans and Dodge.
+He will often provide a beat whenever Hans starts singing (Dodge will occasionally add a panflute to the mix).
+He's quite a character when you get him talking, and he and Dodge often chat about their reads on different people as Dodge trusts his insights.

+When not on Redbrand time, they would go out to bars and pass the time with oddball challenges.
+There was Another Stranger Hat, a game where they would compete through the night, stealing/haggling/whatevering hats from strangers in the bar, with the intention of ending up with the best hat at the end of the night.

+Dodge learned a lot about his craft working with Hans and Tom.

 ## Find the perfect ingredients to create the best cookie
 Dodge loves to cook, and his favorite is baking.